 Security and Governance: What You Need to Know

-These were real concerns, and the community took them seriously.
-By late 2025, the MCP specification incorporated CIMD (Client-Initiated Metadata Discovery), which significantly improved enterprise security posture.
+Security researchers in April 2025 identified these attack vectors, and the community took them seriously.
+By late 2025, the MCP specification incorporated CIMD (Client-Initiated Metadata Discovery), significantly improving enterprise security posture.
 OAuth 2.0 became the standard authentication mechanism, and tooling for auditing MCP server behavior became widely available.

 For enterprise deployments, the practical guidance is straightforward: